Andaman and Nicobar Islands: Education

 The first primary school in the islands was established in 1881.
 During Independence, 12 schools were functioning on the islands including one high school.
 As of 2023, there are 428 schools functioning in the islands with a total enrolment of 86,081 students.

-Jawaharlal Nehru Rajkeeya Mahavidyalaya was the first institute of higher education, established in 1967.
-Mahatma Gandhi Government College was established in 1990 and is affiliated to Pondicherry University.
+The Andaman and Nicobar Islands Institute of Medical Sciences was established in 1963.
+The Jawaharlal Nehru Rajkeeya Mahavidyalaya was established later in 1967.
 Dr. B. R. Ambedkar Government Polytechnic was established in 1984 and the affiliated engineering college, Dr. B. R. Ambedkar Institute of Technology was established in 1989.
-Andaman Law College is the only law college in the state, established in 2016.
-The Andaman and Nicobar Islands Institute of Medical Sciences was established in 1963.
+The Mahatma Gandhi Government College was established in 1990 and is affiliated to Pondicherry University.
+The Andaman Law College is the only law college in the state, and was established in 2016.